-Actor Dante DiLoreto (at OSF 1985-87) is an executive producer of the hit TV series Glee on the FOX network, as well as the new television series "The New Normal".
+Actor Dante DiLoreto (at OSF 1985-87) is an executive producer of the hit TV series Glee on the FOX network, as well as "American Horror Story".

 Brenda Hubbard (at OSF 1982-84) has more than 35 years of experience as a professional actor, director , playwright and artistic director, and has worked with some of the leading theatres in the nation including Artists Repertory Theatre, Portland Repertory Theatre, Seattle Repertory Theatre, A Contemporary Theatre, The Empty Space Theatre, Tacoma Actors Guild, Salem Repertory and San Jose Repertory Theatre.
 Read more about Brenda here.

 Playwright/director Nagle Jackson's (former OSF actor, director and playwright) play Taking Leave has joined the repertory of The National Theater of China in Beijing.
 Translated into Mandarin, the play deals with the effects - comic and tragic - of Alzheimer's disease on a Shakesperean scholar whose specialty is King Lear.
 The play will remain in the National Theater indefinitely.
 Photos and articles available through Google.